 The final step in the assignment involved image differencing or binary change detection.
 The particular are being analyzed included Eau Claire County and four other neighboring counties.
 The difference will be conducted between the years of 1991-2011.
 In order to see where these changes fall, it is necessary to look at the metadata.
 The graph below (Figure 4) is a histogram of the data for the image differencing.

 Figure 4.
-This is a histogram of the metadata showing where
+This is a histogram of the metadata showing where the tails are located that dictate whether there was change or not on the land. |

 The differences typically fall on the tails of the graph.
 The tails are marked by vertical red lines.
 Values greater than 75.049 and lower than 27.789 are considered to be changed areas.